opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gsql.md

     It indicates that the  **SELECT VERSION\(\)**  statement was run slowly.

     After the database is connected, you can run the  **explain performance select version\(\)**  statement to find the reason why the initialization statement was run slowly.
-For more information, see "Performance Tuning \> SQL Tuning Guide \> SQL Execution Plan" in the  _Developer Guide_.
+For more information, see [SQL Execution Plan](../PerformanceTuningGuide/sql-execution-plan-overview.md).

     An uncommon scenario is that the disk of the machine where the primary database node resides is full or faulty, affecting queries and leading to user authentication failures.
 As a result, the connection process is suspended.
 To solve this problem, simply clear the data disk space of the primary database node.